pbrink231/quickbooks-node-promise/readme.md

 ## Create Store

 The store is how the token information is saved and retrieved.
-There are 3 different ways to use for a store.
+There are 3 different ways to create a store.
 Internal, Class and Functions.
+Only one method can be used at a time.
+If more than one method is being used, an error will be thrown.

 ### The Internal Method

-The internal method is used if you are managing the OAuth process and token information yourself.

-If you supply only the `appKey`, `appSecret`, `redirectUrl` and `scope` only in the config and no other store properties, then this is the method that will be used.
-You will have to use createToken to save token information in this case.
-You can also supply the accessToken directly in the config and it will be used, but you must set autoRefesh to false if you do not also supply the `appKey` and `appSecret`.
+The internal method is used if you are managing the OAuth process and token information yourself.  by setting `autoRefresh` to `false` and supplying the `accessToken` you can use all of the instance methods to access quickbooks.
+You will not be able to create, refresh or revoke tokens.
+If you add the optional `refreshToken` you can use the `refreshAccessToken` method to refresh the token and can set `autoRefresh` to `true` to auto refresh the token.
+With this method, `appKey` and `appSecret` are not required as long as an accessToken is supplied.
+If you do not supply an accessToken, you must supply the `appKey`, `appSecret`, `refreshUrl` and `scope` to create, refresh or revoke tokens.

 ```javascript
 // QB config